Elements-Agency/benjaminjyoung/content/about.md

 Yes.
 Only if you are local where you can pickup an original painting, where I don't have to pay for shipping or commission for a curator site.
 This applies to originals only.
 Limited reproductions, I can not negotiate, as the profit margin is already too slim with my production costs.
 I do however offer volume discounts on reproductions, which are automatically applied once added to the cart.
 Please [contact me](/contact) to discuss details and work out a price.

 ### Do you have a physical location? ###
-Yes, you can find me on the 2nd floor at [Patina Art Centre](https://www.patinaartscentre.com) in downtown Canton.
+Yes, you can find me on the 2nd floor at [Patina Arts Centre](https://www.patinaartscentre.com) in downtown Canton.

 ## Past Exhibits ##